Did you know that muscle knots in back can cause pain in other parts of your body?

 Then you push away from your body with your lower or outside hand while guiding the knob with the upper or inside hand.

-You may be shocked to see how you feel better instantly, and after a few sessions you can move better, use your muscle and drive pain-free.
+You may be shocked to see how you feel better instantly, and after a few sessions you can move better, use your muscles and even drive pain-free.

-In my book this is a low price to pay for such a great tool, available to you 24/7.
+In my opinion this is a low price to pay for such a great tool, available to you 24/7.

 2. Trigger Point Foam Roller

 Unlike a regular foam roller, trigger point foam rollers are compact, heavy-duty foam rollers with different patterns on the surface for a variety of manipulations and applications.

 They really put the regular foam rollers to shame.
 They won’t crumble apart after a few weeks of use and they can really be helpful for your sore muscles.

 Simply lie down on the roller and move around until you feel the pressure on your muscle knot.
 Roll over the painful area for about 30 seconds and repeat 3 times.

 The Grid Foam Roller (my personal favorite) comes with a great guide on how to use it on different parts of the body, which is very helpful.

 You can see my detailed review for the Grid Foam Roller – HERE.